ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 `implementation "android.arch.work:work-runtime:1.0.0-alpha02"`

 We will look at the following:
-##### - How to create a Worker </br>- How to schedule all Worker's to be executed in a particular order </br>- How to give a Worker instance an input and get its output
+##### - How to create a Worker </br>- How to create Constraints</br>- How to schedule all Worker's to be executed in a particular order </br>- How to give a Worker instance an input and get its output

 ### User story